Just in case, text SAFE (7233)

 Can I use SAFE text overseas?

+Yes, if you’re roaming internationally, you can send a SAFE text from your phone with a 2degrees SIM in.
+Please keep in mind that you’ll be charged the standard roaming rate of sending a text to 7233 from overseas.
 It’s also a good idea when you’re in an unfamiliar place to let someone know where you’re going.
 Tell the front desk staff at your accommodation what your plans are, or let your family know where you plan to be.

-Can I use SAFE text if I’m from overseas and travelling in New Zealand?
+Can I use SAFE text if I’m from overseas and travelling in New Zealand

+Yes, please do.
+Pop a 2degrees SIM in your phone, add SAFE TEXT (7233) to your contacts, and you’re good to go.
 Before you head out, make sure you also let someone know your plans, like the receptionist at the hotel, or a DOC ranger if you’re going on a hike.
 Whatever the season is, New Zealand’s weather conditions can change quickly, and part of what makes our country so special is the often variable terrain.
 It’s important that when you’re exploring the beauty of New Zealand you always make a plan – even if you’re just going on a short day-walk.
 If you’re planning to spend some time in our great outdoors, be sure to check out the advice from the New Zealand Mountain Safety Council.